natejms/ampersand/README.md

 # Ampersand
 The really, *really* minimalistic static site generator.

-Ampersand is the product of being annoyed by how difficult is is to maintain a web application's translations by copying and pasting the source code into language denoted folders, Apache Cordova not having any native method of managing translations and an afternoon to kill.
+Ampersand is the product of being annoyed by how difficult it is to maintain a web application's translations by copying and pasting the source code into language denoted folders, Apache Cordova not having any native method of managing translations and an afternoon to kill.